YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 The math / code is a little complicated.
 Calculate the NPC's on-screen position, then convert this screen position to UI canvas space, and reposition the dialogue bubble.

 For a working example, see the "3D" sample.
 (In Unity, go to `Window > Package Manager`, and select Yarn Spinner package.
 Expand the "Samples" dropdown and select "3D" and import it.)
-Specfically, see [YarnCharacterView.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Samples~/3D/Scripts/YarnCharacterView.cs) which has a method `WorldToAnchoredPosition()` that does a lot of this positioning math.
+Specfically, see [YarnCharacterView.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Samples~/3D/Scripts/YarnCharacterView.cs) which has a method `WorldToAnchoredPosition()` that does a lot of this UI positioning math.

+### How do I implement a resizing dialogue bubble / SMS messaging interface?

+This is more about Unity UI rather than Yarn Spinner.
+For a working example, see the "Phone Chat" sample.
+(In Unity, go to `Window > Package Manager`, and select Yarn Spinner package.
+Expand the "Samples" dropdown and select "Phone Chat" and import it.)

+To make a resizing dialogue bubble that automatically fits text, you will need a complex UI setup.
+Study the UI game objects and components in the sample scene.
+For more context about how it works, see [this Unity UI Layout Groups explainer by Hallgrim Games](https://www.hallgrimgames.com/blog/2018/10/16/unity-layout-groups-explained).

 ## System